hdholm/ModemCheck/README.md

 for some basic command line help.

 Things you may not already have in your python implemenation that you'll need.
+If you pip install remember you may want to do that as superuser so that the modules will be available to whatever user you ultimately use to run the modules.

 1. plotly - which requires pandas.
 This is needed by ModemDisplay.
-'pip install plotly' On Fedora 33 I simpy used 'dnf install python3-pandas' to get the pandas prequisite, but you should be able to pip install as well.
+'pip install plotly' On Fedora 33 I simpy used `dnf install python3-pandas` to get the pandas prequisite, but you should be able to pip install as well.
 2. pytimeparse - needed for some deltatime manipulation.
-Again pip import should do the job.
+Again `pip install pytimeparse` should do the job.

 Steps that work for Linux Fedora 33.
 Others hosts may vary.

-1. 'mkdir /usr/local/lib/ModemCheck/` and `mkdir /var/log/ModemCheck/`
+1. `mkdir /usr/local/lib/ModemCheck/` and `mkdir /var/log/ModemCheck/`
 2. `cp ModemCheck.py /usr/local/lib/ModemCheck/`
 3. Create a file `/usr/local/lib/ModemCheck/ModemPassword` containnig
 the password to the modem.
 Make sure permissions are restrictive with